Thierry Baudet: Other views and statements

 Baudet and Members of Parliament of his party have repeatedly compared measures to combat the spread of COVID-19 to the persecution of Jews by Nazi Germany.
 In May 2021, this led to another split in the party.
 In September 2021, Baudet attended a protest against the measures to combat COVID-19, in which several protesters wore Jewish badges, which drew condemnation.
 This led five Jewish organisations to ask parliament to explicitly distance itself from comparisons of the measures with the persecution of Jews and the Holocaust.
 In response, Baudet issued a tweet in which he stated that Jewish organisations "do not own the war", and wrote the word Holocaust within quotation marks, which was interpreted as an antisemitic dog whistle.
 Baudet was widely condemned by other politicians and Jewish organisations.
 He is pro-Russian, and has said that the Russian invasion of Ukraine is the fault of the West.
 He also stated that the September 11 attacks were false flag operations and insinuated that the Apollo 11 Moon landing was staged, both implemented by the United States government.

 In an October 2022 interview, Baudet promoted the conspiracy theory that the world is controlled by "evil reptilians".
 He also said he was a fan of Vladimir Putin, whom he called "a hero we need".
 He said the Russian president is the only one who can take on the elite.
 He believes Putin must win the war against Ukraine and says "we must do everything we can to support him".
 Baudet later claimed in his defense that he was expressing a metaphor rather than a belief that the world is controlled by reptilians, however this was disputed by journalists and opponents.

 Personal life

 Although once identifying with cultural Christianity, Baudet has since argued that "Christianity lacks masculinity" and stated his personal religious outlook is closer to paganism.
 Baudet claimed to have had a love affair with political commentator Eva Vlaardingerbroek in 2017.
 Vlaardingerbroek responded that it had been nothing more than a brief fling.
+In 2018, Baudet said that his girlfriend was an Iranian refugee.
 In December 2021, Baudet married Dutch photographer Davide Heijmans.
 Their son, Lancelot, was born in September 2022, and their daughter, Penelope, was born in January 2025.